-Photographer, writer and political activist, Claude Cahun was born in 1894 in Nantes, France into an intellectual Jewish family.
-Originally Lucy Renee Mathilde Schwob, they later adopted the unisex name – Claude Cahun.
+Claude Cahun famously said “Masculine?
+Feminine?
+It depends on the situation.
+Neuter is the only gender that always suits me.”
+Photographer, writer, and political activist, Claude Cahun was born in 1894 in Nantes, France into an intellectual Jewish family.
+Named at birth Lucy Renee Mathilde Schwob, they later adopted the unisex name – Claude Cahun.

 Cahun’s work is clearly a very early predecessor of the self-portraits of Cindy Sherman.
-Before she became a Turner prize-winner, Gillian Wearing discovered Cahun’s photography.
-The use of masks, personas and fluid identities fascinated Wearing, and in 2017 she staged a show at the National Portrait Gallery using her own work alongside the work of Cahun.
+Before she became a Turner prize winner, Gillian Wearing discovered Cahun’s photography.
+The use of masks, personas, and fluid identities fascinated Wearing, and in 2017 she staged a show at the National Portrait Gallery using her own work alongside the work of Cahun.

-Although photography was clearly a much loved artistic outlet, Claude Cahun was also a writer, a journalist, an essayist, a poet, and a sculptor.
-They worked in theatre and participated in several surrealist exhibitions in London and Paris.
+Although photography was clearly a much-loved artistic outlet, Claude Cahun was also a writer, a journalist, an essayist, a poet, and a sculptor.
+They worked in theatre and participated in several Surrealist exhibitions in London and Paris.
 Perhaps their most famous literary work was Disavowels, published in 1930.
-However, Heroines published earlier in 1925, has the unique setting of female fairy tale characters mixed with modern day women.
+However, Heroines published earlier in 1925, has the unique setting of female fairy tale characters mixed with modern-day women.

 Both Cahun and Moore were politically active.
-As part of the Resistance they wrote and distributed anti-Nazi literature.
-In 1937, following the fall of France, and the rise of anti-semitism, they moved to the island of Jersey, just off the coast of France.
-Reverting to their original names, Lucy Schwob and Suzanne Malherbe, they declared themselves sisters, and continued their political efforts from Jersey.
+As part of the Resistance, they wrote and distributed anti-Nazi literature.
+In 1937, following the fall of France, and the rise of anti-Semitism, they moved to the island of Jersey, just off the coast of France.
+Reverting to their original names, Lucy Schwob and Suzanne Malherbe, they declared themselves sisters and continued their political efforts from Jersey.

 But their efforts were brutally punished when four years later, in 1944, both Moore and Cahun were arrested and sentenced to death.
 They were imprisoned, their home was seized, and much of their art was destroyed.